1. Home

 Use drag & drop to plan tasks and subtasks within the Calendar.
 In the calendar, you can move the task by dragging the cursor.

-How to set the exact time
+How to schedule the exact time

 Completed tasks